+Next >>

+<< Back

-Next>> < <back< th="">up to 20 different configurations may be analyzed and kept in memory during any Contact Pattern Development session, and the user can step back and forth between these configurations using the Next&gt;&gt; and &lt;<back< i=""> command buttons at the bottom of the Contact Pattern Development window.
-If Horizontal and Vertical positions were entered in the E/P data page, then HyGEARS also calculates the E/P values needed to match the requested Horizontal and Vertical position of the Contact Pattern.</back<></back<> up to 20 different configurations may be analyzed and kept in memory during any Contact Pattern Development session, and the user can step back and forth between these configurations using the Next&gt;&gt; and &lt;<back< i=""> command buttons at the bottom of the Contact Pattern Development window.
-If Horizontal and Vertical positions were entered in the E/P data page, then HyGEARS also calculates the E/P values needed to match the requested Horizontal and Vertical position of the Contact Pattern.</back<> Reset used to reset the machine settings to the state they were in when the Contact Pattern Development session was started.
+up to 20 different configurations may be analyzed and kept in memory during any Contact Pattern Development session, and the user can step back and forth between these configurations using the Next>> and <<Back command buttons at the bottom of the Contact Pattern Development window.
+If Horizontal and Vertical positions were entered in the E/P data page, then HyGEARS also calculates the E/P values needed to match the requested Horizontal and Vertical position of the Contact Pattern.

+Reset

+used to reset the machine settings to the state they were in when the Contact Pattern Development session was started.
 If the current data page is the E/P data page, the "Reset" button rather instructs HyGEARS to reset the E/P values to zero.

-Print print the current Summary and changes in machine settings displayed in the D- MSett data page.
-It is therefore a form of Proportional Changes, to the difference that HyGEARS calculates everything for the user ОК tells HyGEARS to exit the Contact Pattern Development session and keep the current machine setting changes.
+Print print the current Summary and changes in machine settings displayed in the D-MSett data page.
+It is therefore a form of Proportional Changes, to the difference that HyGEARS calculates everything for the user

+OK tells HyGEARS to exit the Contact Pattern Development session and keep the current machine setting changes.

 Cancel tells HyGEARS to exit the Contact Pattern Development session and reset the machine settings and E/P values to their state when the Contact Pattern Development session was started.

 Apply when clicked, or the Return key is pressed, HyGEARS starts an iteration process where it calculates the necessary machine setting modifications to obtain the user-requested results.

-HyGEARS stops the iteration process when the user-requested values $2.5\%$ are reached, and displays the results in the D-MSett data page (see below).
+HyGEARS stops the iteration process when the user-requested values 2.5% are reached, and displays the results in the D-MSett data page (see below).
 The calculated machine settings are temporarily saved, and the Next >> button becomes active if it is not already.

-If the current data page is the E/P data page, the "Apply" button rather instructs HyGEARS to find the E/P values matching the requested Horizontal and Vertical position of the Mean Point If an error arises during the iteration process, a warning message will be issued, and the process must be restarted using different values.
+If the current data page is the E/P data page, the "Apply" button rather instructs HyGEARS to find the E/P values matching the requested Horizontal and Vertical position of the Mean Point

+If an error arises during the iteration process, a warning message will be issued, and the process must be restarted using different values.
 Whether the results are accepted or not, HyGEARS returns automatically to the Contact Pattern Development window.

 While HyGEARS will properly calculate new machine settings respecting the cutting machine Geometry and original setup, it cannot distinguish if the machine settings that are current at the start of the iteration process are adequate or not.
 It is therefore the responsibility of the user to make sure that the initial machine settings are appropriate.